Estrada outduels Scherzer as Jays top Nationals | CBC Sports

 Devon Travis' 2-run homer provides game's only offence

+Devon Travis had some experience with Max Scherzer after facing him in spring training years ago.

+He knew heading into Saturday's game how deadly Scherzer's stuff can be.
+And he was ready for it.

-Marco Estrada outpitched Max Scherzer with six-plus shutout innings and Devon Travis hit a two-run homer off the Nationals ace as the Toronto Blue Jays defeated Washington 2-0 on Saturday.
+Travis hit a two-run homer off the Nationals ace, backing a solid start from Marco Estrada, as the Toronto Blue Jays defeated Washington 2-0 to guarantee a series win in the three-game interleague set.

+"My first big league camp, Scherzer was still with the Tigers and I got to face him a little bit on the back field," said Travis, who was drafted by Detroit in 2012.
+"He's a guy who when you go to sleep at night and you know you're facing Max Scherzer the next day, your heart starts to beat a little already.

+"You're up for a big challenge.
+He's the best in the game and I'm just so thankful I was able to contribute today."

 Travis' homer — his second hit of the game off the three-time Cy Young Award winner — followed a hit by pitch to Luke Maile in the fifth inning and snapped a scoreless tie.

-The Toronto second baseman also had a single in the third inning.
-He came into the game having never faced Scherzer.
+The Toronto second baseman, who also had a single in the third inning, provided half of the Blue Jays' four hits on the day.

-Estrada (4-6) allowed just three hits, walked two batters and struck out four over 6 2/3 innings, winning back-to-back decisions for the first time this season.
+He allowed just three hits, walked two batters and struck out four over 6 2/3 innings, to win back-to-back decisions for the first time this season.

 The veteran right-hander retired 18 of the first 21 batters he faced, including 12 straight between a Michael A. Taylor bunt single in the second inning and a two-out double from Trea Turner in the sixth.